 Area of strategy Recommendation Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
 This could include the best aspects, suggestions for improvement or gaps, any barriers to achieving it or the timeframes? b: Native Title and cultural heritage guidance for infrastructure proposals.
 2027-2032 8 Supported c: Alignment with the principles of the State Government's proposed Aboriginal Empowerment Strategy 2027-2032 8 Supported d: For projects and programs with a capital cost of \$100 million or more, requiring the preparation and publication of an Aboriginal engagement strategy, through updates to the Strategic Asset Management Framework Business Case guidelines.
 2022-2027 8 Support engagement for large infrastructure projects 6: Prioritise the Aboriginal Cultural Heritage Bill's passage through Parliament and implementation.
-2022-2027 8 Supported 7: Improve and increase participation and growth of Aboriginal businesses through the WA Aboriginal Procurement Policy. a: Establishing targets that are based on contract value, rather than only the number of total contracts.
+2022-2027 8 Supported 7: Improve and increase participation and growth of Aboriginal businesses through the WA Aboriginal Procurement Policy. only the number of total contracts.
 2022-2027 8 Supported b: Expanding the policy through Aboriginal employment requirements and Aboriginal business sub-contracting and joint venturing provisions.
-2022-2027 8 Supported c: Considering the application of region-specific and/or industry-specific targets 2022-2027 8 Supported making.
+2022-2027 8 Supported c: Considering the application of region-specific and/or industry-specific targets 2022-2027 8 Supported d: Strongly encouraging greater uptake of unconscious bias training for public sector officers involved in procurement decision-making.
 2027-2032 8 Supported e: Implementing mechanisms to mandate application of the Policy by GTEs.
-2022-2027 8 Supported f: Subject to application and outcomes of sub-recommendations ac above, set new stretch procurement targets above those outlined in the Policy 2022-2027 8 Supported 8: For projects and programs with a capital cost of \$100 million or more, require the proponent or lead agency to establish Aboriginal employment targets, including through updates to the Strategic Asset Management Framework Business Case guidelines.
-Targets should be embedded in contracts and be reported on.
+2022-2027 8 Supported f: Subject to application and outcomes of sub-recommendations a-c above, set new stretch procurement targets above those outlined in the Policy 2022-2027 8 Supported 8: For projects and programs with a capital cost of \$100 million or more, require the proponent or lead agency to establish Aboriginal employment targets, including through updates to the Strategic Asset Management Framework Business Case guidelines.
+Targets should be embedded ir contracts and be reported on.
 2022-2027 8 Supported 9: Develop and implement complementary and proactive measures to progressively build capacity and capability of Aboriginal businesses.
 2022-2027 10 Supported 10: Improve the quality of infrastructure and services provided in remote Aboriginal communities and town-based reserves. a: Prioritising development of a sustainable funding model and investment framework that considers whole-of-life asset costs.
 2022-2027 8 Supported